rbontekoe/BAWJ/docs/src/index.md

 With trying out so many things with Julia, the problem arose that I could not find specific trials back in my notes.
 After the success of the website, I thought: "Why not set up a course where I can register all the interesting things?".

+In June 2020, I discovered a new package called [Rocket.jl](https://github.com/biaslab/Rocket.jl) which supports the [actor model](https://www.brianstorti.com/the-actor-model/).
+I know the actor model from my Scala and Akka period.
+It makes your application more robust and the workflow easier.
+It is the main reason I rewrite the course.

 ### Developing Business Applications with Julia

 The result is this course Business Applications with Julia I am creating now.